 Students in the Radiologic Technology Program are expected, (though not employees of the clinical affiliate), to behave and perform much like an employee.
-They will be assigned to one clinical affiliate for most of the twenty-six months, with rotation to an additional site during the fall or spring semester of the 2nd year of the program.
+They will be assigned to one clinical affiliate for most of the twentysix months, with rotation to an additional site during the Spring or Fall semester of the 2nd year of the program.
 They shall be expected to follow all hospital policies pertaining to patient and professional conduct.
 All radiation, fire and safety regulations shall be observed.